Return Ready

 Thriving reputation

-Become a company that considers staff experiences and aspirations – ensuring DEI policy thrives.
+Become a company that considers staff experiences and aspirations – ensuring DEI policy thrives in practice.

 Career progression

-Be known as an attractive company to work, and for women employees to see opportunity for CPD at all points along the way.
+Be known as an attractive company to work for, and for women employees to see opportunity for CPD at all points along their career trajectory.

-• Follow a pathway of pre-recorded tasks, that returning mothers move along independently in their own time.
+Mothers follow a pathway of pre-recorded tasks, independently in their own time.
 We recognise how full women can feel with their parenting responsibilities, as well as the prospect and planning around their return – and have designed content to suit this.

-• We combine a thoughtful, human-centered approach with clear communication.
-Designed to start before a mother returns and includes planning to make the most of KIT days and touch points before the return.
+We combine a thoughtful, human-centered approach with clear communication.
+Designed to start before a mother returns and including planning to make the most of KIT days and touch points before the return.

-The transition period is mapped across a 6+ months return period, based on our experience with returning mothers.
+The transition period is mapped across a 6+ months return period, based on our experience and knowledge of some of the challenges faced.
 It’s not just what we do – it’s how we do it that sets us apart.
+We offer personalised support to mothers and companies as there is no one-size-fits-all.

-Mothers have access to 1:1 coaching in addition to group milestones – and can access appropriate support at any point - via email, phone calls or voice notes.
+Mothers have access to 1:1 coaching in addition to group support – and can access appropriate support at any point - via email, phone calls or voice notes.

-• Opportunities for 1:1 coaching are available where needed, plus, bolt on modules that might explore career progression.
+Opportunities for 1:1 coaching are available where needed, plus, bolt on modules that might explore career progression, leadership and career change.

-Women in leadership, or managers are provided with the information they need to offer a consistent, reliable return experience for mothers.
+Those in leadership are also provided with the information they need to offer a consistent, reliable return experience for mothers.